phughk/phughk.github.io/_posts/2023-01-15-multi-region-raft.md

 ---

 Everyone wants perfectly synchronised data available all over the planet.
-These properties are possible but slow - ensuring that the data is dispersed worldwide.
+These properties are possible but slow by ensuring that the data is dispersed worldwide.
 Making that consistent requires coordination.

 ## Coordination